 Failure to comply with Florida’s requisite notice statute may result in a mandated dismissal for attorneys and their clients.
 Furthermore, the notice must be served at least five days to the institution of a legal action.
 Notably, this statute does not apply to non-media defendants.
 And, when sending notice, it must be sent in “the best possible” way.

 A good faith publication of the material, together with a correction, apology, or retraction, which is published within 10 days of receipt of the required notice, limits the plaintiff’s recovery to “actual damage,” which simply refers to damages that have actually occurred.

 Texas Defamation Mitigation Act

 The Texas Defamation Mitigation provides for detailed “correction, retraction or clarification” procedures of defamatory and libelous content, with specific deadlines, for both publishers and potential plaintiffs.

-Specifically, under the Texas Defamation Mitigation Act, “A person cannot maintain an action for relief, however characterized, for damages for harm to personal reputation caused by the false content of a publication without making a timely and sufficient request for correction, clarification or retraction from the defendant.”
+Specifically, under the Texas Defamation Mitigation Act, “A person cannot maintain an action for relief, however, characterized, for damages for harm to personal reputation caused by the false content of a publication without making a timely and sufficient request for correction, clarification or retraction from the defendant.”

-It’s important to emphasize that the request must be both timely AND sufficient.
+It is important to emphasize that the request must be both timely AND sufficient.

 Furthermore, the Act provides for abatement of an action where a plaintiff has not requested a correction pursuant to the Act.
 The act also provides that exemplary damages (also known as punitive damages), may not be recovered where there was no request for a correction within 90 days after the plaintiff receives knowledge of the publication.